sogame/danger-plugin-toolbox/README.md

 ## Usage

-Edit your `dangerfile.js` to import the required validations and utilities, and buil the contents using those:
+Edit your `dangerfile.js` to import the required validations and utilities, and build the contents using those:

 ```js
 const { warn } = require('danger');